Pearson Acres Park

-Formerly referred to as a senior center, The Grove at Frisco Commons will be our new active adult center.
-Construction will consist of nearly 30,000 sq. ft. and cater to residents who are 50 and older.
+Formerly referred to as a senior center, The Grove at Frisco Commons will be our new active adult center, a nearly 30,000 sq. ft. facility catering to residents who are 50+.
 Phase I amenities include fitness, crafting and game rooms; a ballroom and a kitchen.
 Outside amenities will feature walking trails and an outdoor pavilion.
 Construction began in 2018.

 Wetlands Restoration Project

-A joint venture between the City of Frisco and the U.S. Army Corps of Engineers, the Wetlands Restoration Project is dedicated to rehabilitating the flood plains south of the Lonestar Ranch subdivision.
+A joint venture between the City of Frisco and the U.S. Army Corps of Engineers, the Wetlands Restoration Project is dedicated to rehabilitating the flood plains south of the Lone Star Ranch subdivision.
 Improvements include planting of native grasses, plants and trees as well as reconstruction of areas to create better water flow.
 This is the largest wetland restoration project the Corps of Engineers has undertaken.
 Once complete, this area will give residents the opportunity to enjoy the land in its natural state while cleaning up a neglected area of floodplain.
-The Army Corp of Engineers is actively establishing plant materials with completion expected by the end of 2018.

 Hike and Bike Trails

-Frisco has more than 90 miles of hike and bike trails developed throughout the city.
-The vision of Frisco's trail system is outlined in the Hike and Bike Master Plan, which is currently being updated (2018).
-Once adopted, implementation will span the next five years.
+Frisco has more than 47 miles of hike and bike trails developed throughout the city.
+The vision of Frisco's trail system is outlined in the Hike and Bike Master Plan..

 Active Trail Extension Projects: